aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/generate-barcodes/generate-barcodes-with-aspose-barcode-apis/_index.md

 {{% /alert %}}
 ## **Generate Barcode in C# WPF**
 Aspose.BarCode also ships with a DLL for the Microsoft WPF framework to make it possible to build WPF-based barcode applications.
-Aspose.BarCode.WPF.dll should be referred in WPF applications for BarCode generation and recognition.
+Aspose.BarCode.WPF.dll should be referenced in WPF applications for BarCode generation and recognition.
 To use barcode in the WPF application please follow the steps given below.

 1. Create a new WPF application in Visual Studio 2008 as seen in the figure below.
 1. Add a reference to Aspose.BarCode.WPF.dll by right-clicking the project and selecting **Add Reference**.